-- (1) CGT event K3 happens if you die and a \CGT asset you owned just before dying \passes to a beneficiary in your estate who (when the asset passes): - (a) is an \exempt entity; or - (b) is the trustee of a \complying superannuation entity; or - (c) is a foreign resident. - (2) If the asset passes to a beneficiary who is a foreign resident, CGT event K3 happens only if: - (a) you were an Australian resident just before dying; and - (b) the asset (in the hands of the beneficiary) is not \taxable Australian property.
+- (1) CGT event K3 happens if you die and a CGT asset you owned just before dying passes to a beneficiary in your estate who (when the asset passes): - (a) is an exempt entity; or - (b) is the trustee of a complying superannuation entity; or - (c) is a foreign resident. - (2) If the asset passes to a beneficiary who is a foreign resident, CGT event K3 happens only if: - (a) you were an Australian resident just before dying; and - (b) the asset (in the hands of the beneficiary) is not taxable Australian property. - (3) The time of the event is just before you die.

-\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-- (3) The time of the event is just before you die. - (4) A capital gain is made if the \market value of the asset on the day you died is more than the asset's \cost base.
-A capital loss is made if that market value is less than the asset's \reduced cost base.
+(4) A capital gain is made if the market value of the asset on the day you died is more than the asset's cost base.
+A capital loss is made if that market value is less than the asset's reduced cost base.

-Note: The trustee of the estate must include in the date of death return any net capital gain for the income year when you died.
+The trustee of the estate must include in the date of death return any net capital gain for the income year when you died.

-(5) A \capital gain or \capital loss is disregarded if you \acquired the asset before 20 September 1985.
+(5) A capital gain or capital loss is disregarded if you acquired the asset before 20 September 1985.